How CDFIs Expand Economic Opportunities in Underserved Communities

 More Than Money – Ellis Carr Interview Transcript

 Welcome to More than Money, a podcast that explores how we engage with our work and invest our wealth.

-I’m your host, Dawn Carpenter, and for the next 30 minutes we will explore what our work and wealth means to us and to others.
+I’m your host, Dawn Carpenter, and for the next 30 minutes, we will explore what our work and wealth mean to us and to others.
 Our guests share their personal stories of why they work and how they engage as fiduciaries of the material world.